davidobonyano/yano-school-next/TEACHER_AUTH_SETUP.md

 - **Wrong Supabase credentials**: Double-check the URL and key from your Supabase dashboard
 - **Missing user accounts**: Ensure teachers exist in your Supabase auth users
 - **Database connection issues**: Check your Supabase connection in `src/lib/supabase.ts`
+- **Session token not stored**: Check if localStorage is working in your browser

 ## Security Notes